 How much are roof inspections?
-Homeowners in Franklin and Wareham, MA often find themselves asking this important question.
+Homeowners in Franklin and Bellingham, MA often find themselves asking this important question.
 A typical roof inspection usually costs between $120 and $600.
 The price can vary based on factors like the size of your roof, the type of inspection, and the complexity of the problems being assessed.
 For example, a basic visual inspection might cost you anywhere from $120 to $250, while a more detailed infrared inspection could range from $400 to $600.

 Roof inspections are more than just routine maintenance; they are an essential investment in safeguarding your home.
 By catching minor issues early, you can avoid hefty repair costs down the line.
 Regular inspections ensure your roof remains in top condition, ready to protect your home against harsh New England weather.
 Whether you need a basic check-up or a detailed analysis, knowing what affects the cost can help you make informed decisions.